 HOW YOU CAN HELP!

-You can also volunteer in two ways: First, by keeping a sharp eye out while boating, fishing, kayaking, hiking along the shore, etc. The PDFs below can help you identify both good and invasive species, so feel free to download them and keep them handy!
+You can volunteer in two ways: First, by keeping a sharp eye out while boating, fishing, kayaking, hiking along the shore, etc. The PDFs below can help you identify both good and invasive species, so feel free to download them and keep them handy!
 Secondly, you can

 also inspect boats for invasive species as they arrive at our boat landings.
 This volunteer work does require some basic instruction first; please watch this page and special emails from our president regarding upcoming sessions.
 Afterwards, use the CBCW Inspection Report form here to record your time.